-All authors must strictly follow the guidelines below for preparing illustrations for publication in Biochemistry section of Current Chinese Sciencebold>.
+All authors must strictly follow the guidelines below for preparing illustrations for publication in Current Indian Science.
 If the figures are found to be sub-standard, then the manuscripts will be rejected.

 The authors are expected to submit good quality figure(s) in PDF, PPT, MS Word, TIFF or JPEG versions, which, if required, should be improved yourself or by professional graphic designers of your organization/ country.
 You may even consider approaching our contracted service providers Eureka Science for Graphics Enhancement Services.

 The Graphics Designing team at Eureka Science can assist in improving the quality of your images at affordable rates.
 Eureka Science has offered special rates of US $142 for the improvement of up to five figures, with any additional figures being charged at US $22 each.